 The pure goal of Doing Your Work is to become emotionally literate so that we can master the skills we need to love ourselves, create healthy relationships, and liberate our creative identity.
 To become emotionally literate, we must first learn to feel and respond to our Emotional Body with our hearts.

 The core premise of Doing Your Work is that each of us has an Emotional Body that is as real as our physical body.
-The Emotional Body—whether wounded through acts of heartlessness, abuse, violence or denial, or trapped in unconscious abandonment, betrayal and deprivation in our families—experiences the same kind of impact and damage as the physical body.
+The Emotional Body—whether wounded through acts of heartlessness, abuse, violence or denial, or trapped in unconscious abandonment, betrayal and deprivation in our families—experiences the same kind of shock, impact, and trauma as the physical body.

 The parallels are exact—nutritional/nurturing deprivation, tissue damage, circulation damage, structural damage, etc. The only difference is that the damage sustained by the Emotional Body can be partially or completely frozen in sustained shock over time through denial, suppression, fragmentation and splitting.